Apply to be a Youth Commissioner

 The San Francisco Youth Commission is considered the top Youth Commission in the country.
 Because of this, each year, we receive more than 70+ applications for a very small amount of open appointments.
 In an effort to increase our reach and as a courtesy to appointing officials, Youth Commissioners and staff conduct outreach to prospective applicants to the Youth Commission.

-The Youth Commission office has a rigorous application process that consists of a written application and an optional letter of recommendation submission and in-person interviews.
-We will conduct interviews with qualified applicants in the weeks following our Sunday, May 12th application deadline.
+The Youth Commission office has a rigorous application process that consists of a written application with an optional letter of recommendation submission, and in-person/virtual interviews (pending on COVID-19 shelter in place).

 Due to the sheer number of youth who apply, the Youth Commission office will only recommend our top 2-3 applicants to the Mayor and Board of Supervisors offices.
 Their offices may wish to set up your own interviews with our recommended applicants.